tencent cloud

 string

 The language used to display the country, province, and city.
-Always returns "zh_CN".
-Valid values:
+It will always return "zh_CN".
+Valid values are:

 en: English